 I'd been looking forward to this for a while.
 Things just came together.
-A couple of weeks ago, the way cool Clifton Harski got in touch, offered to come over and school me, I offered a BBQ in return, and as luck would have it, Dr. BG (Grace) is back from China for a time.
+A couple of weeks ago, the way cool Clifton Harski got in touch, offered to come over and school me, I offered a BBQ in return, and as luck would have it, Dr. BG (Grace) (link removed) is back from China for a time.
 She and I had lunch last week at The Left Bank at Santana Row (huîtres, steak tartare, steak frites) and it was the most natural thing in the world to invite her to come along.

 What kinda dude is Clifton?
 He's international.
 He lived all over the world all his young life, owing to his father's occupation.
 From 20-30 or so, I travelled the world, lived a total of 7 years abroad.
 When I talk with Clifton, it's as though there are a thousand things that need not be addressed—because we're both dudes who get that we live on a whole planet, and the country and culture of where we were born is a separate thing.

 Perhaps that's why my Frenchman friend, Erwan Le Corre, tapped Clifton to be the very first guy to take MovNat out of the cloister and into the mainstream with 1-day courses all over America.